GenesysCloudBlueprints/slack-open-messaging-blueprint/blueprint/index-temp.md

 2. Click **Inbound message flow**, and click **+ Add**.
 3. Specify the following values:
   * **Name**: One of the following, depending on the type of integration:
-   * `Slack Direct Message` (for direct message inbound message flow)
-   * `Slack App Mention` (for app_mention events inbound message flow)
+   ** `Slack Direct Message` (for direct message inbound message flow) ** `Slack App Mention` (for app_mention events inbound message flow)
  * **Division**: Your division name
 4. Click **Create Flow**.
 5. Optionally, send a standard response to the customer before the message is transferred to the queue.
 To do this, use the **Send Response** option and enter your preferred message.
 7. Click the **Transfer to ACD** option and choose a queue.
 8. Click **Save** and **Publish**.

-#### Create Message Routing
+#### Create two inbound message routing flows

-Repeat the following steps to create two inbound message flows: one for direct messages and the other for app_mention events.
+Repeat the following steps to create two inbound message routing flows: one for direct messages and the other for app_mention events.

 ![Message routing](images/message-routing.png "Message routing")